4 Signs of an Underwatered Palm Tree and How to Save It

 Palm trees are beautiful additions to any home, but they’re also notoriously finicky.
 They require daily watering and regular pruning if you want them to grow well and look healthy.

+In this article, you’ll learn how to recognize the signs of an underwater palm tree and what to do to save it from dying.
 If you’re not sure whether your palm tree is getting the right amount of water or if it’s being underwatered, here are some signs that will help you determine whether your palm needs more water or less.

 Signs Your Palm Tree Needs More Water